tawasta/stock/stock_location_partner/README.rst

 Partner - Stock location automation
 ===================================

-Auto-generates a stock location for partner when confirming a sale, if that partner hasn't got one yet.
+Auto-generates a stock location for shipping partner when confirming a sale, if that partner hasn't got one yet.

 Configuration